 For the first time in 28 years, there is a competitive election for Queens County District Attorney in New York City.
-And after significant deliberation and debate about the implications of endorsing a district attorney candidate, New York City DSA endorsed Tiffany Cabán in the June 25th Democratic primary.
+And after significant deliberation and debate about the implications of endorsing a district attorney candidate, New York City DSA endorsed Tiffany Cabán in the June 25 Democratic Party primary.

 Cabán is a career public defender and DSA member who is running a racial justice campaign with a clear class-struggle message.
 Her campaign is focused on ending the use of cash bail, declining to prosecute a plethora of crimes of poverty such as jumping turnstiles, ending the war on drugs and sex workers, and demilitarizing the police.
 Moreover, Cabán has promised to use the Queens County District Attorney’s office to prosecute abusive landlords and despotic ICE agents, set up participatory budgeting for the district attorney’s office, and launch a wage theft unit to take on hyper-exploitative bosses.